 In the next article of this roofing maintenance series, we will be discussing Fascia and its role in the roofing system.
 Animals will use soffits to hide in and protect themselves from predators and even make their nests there.
 A lot of damage can result from animals make the soffit space their home.
 And among this damage in the inhibited ventilation of the attic.
 Signs that animals have invaded the attic space through the soffit are largely obvious.
 You can spot these through visual inspection, looking for gaps, holes, and openings that appear to have be clawed or chewed through.
 It’s important that these are quickly addressed by a professional.

 To keep animals out of this space, be sure to keep your landscaping away from the vent space.
 While crawling wall vines might look beautiful, they can greatly affect the building underneath.
 Remember to also trim back branches of trees that might serve as a direct highway for small animals to use to invade.

 When it comes to checking for water damage, soffits will also suffer the effects that prolonged water exposure causes.
 Be on the lookout for discoloration (which is usually brownish or yellow), sagging, misformation, or missing sections of this venting.

 Proper venting of your attic and your roof through the soffit is very important.
-If you have a damaged soffit it should be quickly addressed and if your soffit is damaged because of a leaking or faulty roof this should be dealt with by professionals immediately.
+If you have a damaged soffit it should be quickly addressed and if your soffit is damaged because of leaking.
+Or faulty roof this should be dealt with by professionals immediately.